truongski/website-optimization-udacity/README.md

 ## Build instructions

 1. Run gulp to compress and copy source files into dist/.
-2. Test index.html and pizza.html inside of dist/.
+2. Test production code inside of dist/.

 ### Optimizations in main.js